 Outer Island Excursions offers a variety of custom charter experiences.
 Start the tour setting out in search for Orcas (Killer Whales), Humpback Whales, Gray Whales, Minke Whales, dolphins, porpoises, eagles, seals, sea lions, and more.
 After enjoying whales and wildlife, head to target fishing areas in search of Halibut, Lingcod, Flounder, Kelp Greenling, and whatever fish are in season.
 Or spend the afternoon catching Dungeness Crab and exploring the islands, then finish the day with dinner on a remote beach eating your catch of the day!

 ISLAND HOPPING & LIGHTHOUSES

-West Shore Marine and Outer Island Excursions offer a fast, safe, and comfortable means of travel between the San Juan Islands.
+Outer Island Excursions offers a fast, safe, and comfortable means of travel between the San Juan Islands.
 Trips can be scheduled on a custom basis to many destinations.
 For the convenience of our guests, make a stop right at Sunset Beach in front of the Inn.
-Contact West Shore Marine or Outer Island Excursions for rates and reservations.
+Contact Outer Island Excursions for rates and reservations.

 Guests of Willows Inn are encouraged to enjoy the Lummi Island Heritage Trust’s three nature preserves.
 Each area features hiking and walking trails that are open to the public during daytime hours.
 While leashed dogs may be walked in the Curry and Otto Preserves, no bicycles are allowed in any of the locations.